Martin County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If the hearing officer determines that the DPS did not have sufficient cause to suspend your license, the suspension will be overturned, and your driving privileges will be reinstated.
+• Suspension Overturned: If the judge rules in your favor, the license suspension will be overturned, and your driving privileges will be reinstated immediately.

 Hardship/Restricted License in Texas

-Eligibility Requirements: To be eligible for an occupational license in Texas, you typically need to demonstrate that you need to drive to:
+• Eligibility Requirements: To be eligible for an occupational license, you must typically demonstrate that your license suspension is causing you undue hardship and that you need to drive for essential purposes.

-Costs and Application Process: Applying for an occupational license involves filing a petition with the court, paying court fees, and providing documentation to support your need to drive.
-A lawyer can assist you with this process.
+• Costs and Application Process: Applying for an occupational license involves filing a petition with the court and providing documentation of your need to drive.
+There are court costs and attorney fees associated with this process.

-IID Requirement: Depending on the circumstances of your DUI and your prior record, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
-An IID requires you to blow into a breathalyzer before starting your car, preventing you from driving if alcohol is detected.
+• IID Requirement: Depending on your circumstances, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the occupational license.

 Getting Your License Back